infobiotech/php-json-cache/README.md

 4. Push to the branch (`git push origin feature/fooBar`)
 5. Create a new Pull Request

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct.

 ## Versioning